SamG-01/Distributions/_sources/using.rst.txt

 Using Distributions
 ***********

-A ``Distribution`` contains a `valarray` of samplings from a distribution for the purpose of Monte Carlo error propagation.
+A ``Distribution`` contains a `valarray` of samplings from a distribution.
 In particular, `RandomDistribution.h` contains functions that allow for the construction of these objects using common random distributions (e.g. normal, uniform).
+This class takes advantage of the existing methods for element-wise arithmetic and applying functions for the contained `valarray` for the purpose of Monte Carlo error propagation.

 .. code:: c++